TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> Prometheus, it's actually a time- series database.
+> Prometheus, it's actually a time- series database....
 It's like a multi-dimensional model, with metric and some key-value pairs.
-It collects data from a wide array of sources, be it, infra-components, applications or  services.
+It collects data from a wide array of sources, be it, infra-components, applications or  services.....
 That's through Exporters.
 Exporters expose metrics in a way that can be easily consumed by Prom.
 You can then make use of PromQl, to query the data, or have an Alerting manager setup / integrated with it, to trigger off notifications for anomalies.

 </br>